pmjones/adr/README.md

 - and so on.

 The ADR pattern does not describe any sort of pre-filter or request-validation element.
 These things may either be part of the execution chain *before* an _Action_ is invoked, or they may be part of the invoked _Action_, or they may be injected into an _Action_.
 The pre-filter or request-validation logic may or may not bypass the _Action_ to invoke the _Responder_ directly, or it may deliver a response of its own, or it may invoke a separate _Action_ as a result of its logic, and so on.

+* * *

+Note from MWOP, to be revised for the final version of this document:

+>I think the main thing is to note that the Front Controller may be able to send a response without invoking an ADR triad, and that the Action may be able to return a generic and/or application-generic response without touching on the domain -- noting the activities I mentioned above as potential candidates for such treatment.